gcla/termshark/docs/UserGuide.md

 - `copy-command-timeout` (int) - how long termshark will wait (in seconds) for the copy command to complete before reporting an error.
 - `dark-mode` (bool) - if true, termshark will run in dark-mode.
+- `debug` (bool) - if true, run a debug web-server on http://localhost:6060.
+Shows termshark/golang internals - in case of a problem.
-- `disable-shark-fin` (bool) - if true then it's safe to go back in the water.
+- `disable-shark-fin` (bool) - if true then turn off the shark-fin screen-saver permanently.
 - `disk-cache-size-mb` (int) - how large termshark will allow `$XDG_CACHE_HOME/termshark/pcaps/` to grow; if the limit is exceeded, termshark will delete pcaps, oldest first.
 Set to -1 to disable (grow indefinitely).
 - `dumpcap` (string) - make termshark use this specific `dumpcap` (used when reading from an interface).
+- `ignore-base16-colors` (bool) - if true, when running in a terminal with 256-colors, ignore colors 0-21 in the 256-color-space when choosing the best match for a theme's RGB (24-bit) color.
+This avoids choosing colors that are remapped using e.g. [base16-shell](https://github.com/chriskempson/base16-shell).
 - `key-mappings` (string list) - a list of macros, where each string contains a vim-style keypress, a space, and then a sequence of keypresses.
 - `marks` (string json) - a serialized json structure representing the cross-pcap marks - for each, the keypress (`A` through `Z`); the pcap filename; the packet number; and a short summary of the packet.
 - `packet-colors` (bool) - if true (or missing), termshark will colorize packets according to Wireshark's rules.